How Sleep Can Affect Your Mental Health and Improve Your Quality of Life

 -

 Create consistency.
 Set a specific time to wake up, nap, and lie down at the end of the day.
 A sleep schedule can help reset your internal clock.
-“Being consistent will help your body get into the right routine," said Dr. Fletcher.
-“Try to avoid changing your pattern to catch up on weekends, but you want to stay as close to your routine as possible.”
+It’s also best to avoid changing your pattern to compensate for any lost sleep.

 -